Void lease schemes

 The illegality of a guaranteed 30+30+30 year lease agreement

 In Thailand’s industry practice, the tenant typically pays the same rent amount for his 30-year lease than a property buyer.
 If he is well advised, he is aware that the extension or renewal option for one or more additional 30 year periods is unsecured and more hope than an expectation.
-However, it is out of question that it is legally compliant to implement such extension/renewal option clause in the lease agreement.
-Therefore, it make sense to implement such option, although this does not result in a binding lease obligation but is just a promise of the current lessor.
+However, it is out of the question that it is legally compliant to implement such extension/renewal option clause in the lease agreement.
+Therefore, it makes sense to implement such an option, although this does not result in a binding lease obligation but is just a promise of the current lessor.